Taxation of Fringe Benefits

 - Athletic facilities — facilities must be located on property owned or leased by the employer and used only by employees, their spouses, and dependent children.

 - Commuting transportation benefits are exempt up to certain limits, unless the business uses a commuter vehicle to transport employees to and from work.
 From 2015 onward, the exemption for transit passes and qualified parking have been permanently equalized.
-For independent contractors, partners, and 2% shareholders of S corporations, only up to $21 per month of transit passes is tax free as a de minimis benefit; if the value exceeds $21, then the entire amount is taxable.
+For independent contractors, partners, and 2% shareholders of S corporations, only up to $21 per month of transit passes is tax free as a de minimis benefit; if the value exceeds $21, the entire amount is taxable.
 Monthly limits by year:

 - commuter highway vehicles and transit passes: